jetty-project/jetty-load-generator/README.md

 ## Command-Line Load Generation

-Artifact `jetty-load-generator-starter-<version>-uber.jar` allows you to generate load using the command-line and therefore scripts.
+Artifact `jetty-load-generator-starter-<version>-uber.jar` allows you to generate load using the command-line.
+The uber-jar already contains all the required dependencies.

 To display usage: